 I got a call from a customer who felt his motor was running a little hot in the fall and thought he should address it during the off season.
 We decided to pop the caps off the heat exchanger, check it out, and take it from there.

-I popped off the heat exchanger caps on a warm Maine winter day, luckily before we'd had any real hard freezes.
-I found this diluted antifreeze.
+I popped off the heat exchanger caps on a warm Maine early spring day.

-This heat exchanger could have possibly frozen and developed a leak.
-A repair like this would cost a fair amount of money, and certainly far more than en extra gallon or two of antifreeze..
 RV antifreeze/propylene glycol is not intended to be diluted and should be used full strength.
-When diluted the freeze and burst points rise rapidly.
+When diluted the freeze and burst points rise rapidly, because it is already diluted from the factory..

 Testing the Propylene Glycol